jordanstotts/code-every-day/log.md

 **Today's Progress**: Went through a tutorial on Next.js today as well as watched a lot of YouTube videos about it.

-**Thoughts**: I really liked React, but after working a little bit in Next today I can tell I'm going to end up prefering Next and I haven't even scratched the surface of it yet.
+**Thoughts**: I really regular old React, but after working a little bit in Next today I can tell I'm going to end up prefering Next and I haven't even scratched the surface of it yet.

 **Link(s) to work**: [Exchange Rates - Next.js](https://exchange-rates-next.herokuapp.com/)